milonmaze/privacy-terms-observatory/www.microsoft.com/en-us/corporate-responsibility/reporting-governance.md

 The head of TCR reports directly to Microsoft President and Vice Chair, Brad Smith, who sits on our Senior Leadership Team and reports directly to Chairman and CEO, Satya Nadella.
 We work together to earn the trust and confidence of the public, our customers, partners, employees, and shareholders.

-Regulatory and Public Policy Committee
+Environmental, Social, and Public Policy Committee

-The charter for the Microsoft Regulatory and Public Policy Committee includes the responsibility to "Review and provide guidance to the Board and management about the legal, regulatory, and compliance matters concerning competition and antitrust, privacy, trade, digital safety, artificial intelligence, and environmental sustainability.”
+The charter for the Microsoft Environmental, Social, and Public Policy Committee includes assisting the Board of Directors in overseeing the company’s “policies and programs and related risks that concern environmental sustainability, the social and public policy impacts of technology including privacy, digital safety, and responsible artificial intelligence, and legal, regulatory, and compliance matters relating to competition / antitrust, trade, and national security.”

-Read the Regulatory and Public Policy Committee charter Corporate governance
+Read the committee charter
+Corporate governance

 At Microsoft, our focus on corporate social responsibility fosters sustained long-term business success.
 Our corporate governance framework, policies, and practices are described in detail in our annual proxy statement and the corporate governance section of out Investor Relations website.